ivanbgd/stock-trading-cli-with-async-streams/README.md

 - Our blocking [std::fs::File](https://doc.rust-lang.org/std/fs/struct.File.html) implementation works well, but consider trying out [tokio::fs::File](https://docs.rs/tokio/latest/tokio/fs/struct.File.html) and/or [async_std::fs::File](https://docs.rs/async-std/latest/async_std/fs/struct.File.html) as well.
-- Integrate web application with Actix actors, and with the no-actors variant.
+- Integrate our web application with Actix actors, and with the no-actors variant.
 - Read symbols from a file instead of from the command line.
 - Sort output by symbol.